Visa guide

 Candidates who already think in points and want to compare multiple Australia skilled visas.

-Profiles trying to decide whether independent, state-linked, or regional logic fits them best.
+Profiles trying to decide whether independent, state-linked, or regional rules suit them best.

-People who want a simple route map before committing to deeper document preparation.
+People who want a simple overview before committing to deeper document preparation.

-The official threshold mentioned in the EOI guidance is the floor, not the full competitiveness story.
+The official threshold mentioned in the EOI guidance is the floor, not the full competitiveness path.

-State-nominated and regional pathways bring different strategic tradeoffs, not just extra paperwork.
+State-nominated and regional pathways bring different tradeoffs, not just extra paperwork.

 Occupation relevance and invitation timing can still separate two people with similar point totals.

-Use the official route pages to confirm which skilled visa class matches your planning direction.
+Use the official visa pages to confirm which skilled visa class matches your situation and remember the published EOI threshold is 65 points, not a guarantee of invitation.

-Treat points as one layer of strategy while also checking route mechanics and nomination logic.
+Treat points as one part of the picture while also checking the visa rules and nomination requirements.

-Keep your route research tied to occupation demand and whether a state or regional track makes more sense.
+Keep your research tied to occupation demand and whether a state or regional option makes more sense.